 LA County deputy slams woman to ground outside Lancaster grocery store in cell phone video

-LOS ANGELES COUNTY, Calif. - Shocking cell phone video shows the moments where a Los Angeles County deputy slams a woman into the ground and keeps her down outside a grocery store in Lancaster.
+LOS ANGELES COUNTY, Calif. - A viral cell phone video is raising questions on a deputy's use-of-force tactics.
+This comes as a Los Angeles County deputy slammed a woman accused of shoplifting to the ground and kept her down outside a grocery store in Lancaster.

 The woman who took the video, Lisa Michelle Garrett, says she used to work in security.
-So when she saw several loss-prevention officers escort a couple out of WinCo Foods, she started rolling the camera.
+So when she saw several loss-prevention officers escorting the couple out of the grocery store, she started recording.
+The video shows the man was handcuffed, however, the incident took a different turn when it was time to handcuff the woman.

-A woman in the video starts recording the entire confrontation between the Los Angeles County Sheriff's Department deputies and the man she was with.
-The woman starts screaming about rights in the cell phone video and a deputy with LASD starts approaching her.
+In the video that shows the confrontation between the Los Angeles County Sheriff's Department deputies and the couple, the woman is heard screaming about rights when the LASD deputy approached her.

-The deputy then threw the woman into the ground and used spray to her face.
+The deputy then threw her to the ground and pepper-sprayed her face.

 Garrett, who recorded the incident, said the woman in the video was saying "I can't breathe."